-Use these expert tips to plan a great family cruise and stretch your vacation budget
+Use these expert tips for easy ways to save money on a cruise ship reunion and stretch your vacation budget

-Cruises can be an excellent family vacation value, particularly for those who take the time to shop carefully.
-There are a variety of ways for families to save money and get an outstanding cruise vacation deal.
+An exciting cruise ship excursion can be an excellent family reunion value, particularly for those who take the time to shop carefully.
+There are a variety of easy ways to save money and get an outstanding cruise ship vacation deal.
 Flexibility and planning ahead are often key.

-If you want to discover the best ways to save money on your next family vacation at sea, here are 11 of our top cruise tips:
+If you want to discover the best and most easy ways to save money on your next reunion at sea, here are 11 of our top cruise ship vacation tips.

 Scheduling flexibility and being willing to try something different can result in substantial savings.
-Cruise fares can vary significantly from one week to another, saving hundreds of dollars.
-Rather than focusing on a specific cruise line, ship or itinerary, consider all sailings that could potentially fit your needs.
+Cruise fares can vary significantly from one week to another, varying prices by hundreds of dollars.
+Rather than focusing on a specific cruise ship, line or itinerary, consider all sailings that could potentially fit your needs.
 Once you’ve developed your list, decide whether the trade-offs are worth the savings.
 Cruise fares are often lower during shoulder seasons such as the fall, or right before or after a holiday.
 Sometimes sailings in January, May, June, and the first half of December can also be good bargains.

 There are many good reasons why most cruises are booked through a travel agent.
 Many travel agents can access large-volume deals, agent-only discounts, possible upgrades, onboard credits, and other incentives.
 In addition, good cruise travel agents have spent years developing their expertise and know the cruise lines and individual ships well.
-A good travel agent can find the right cruise to match your family’s needs, which is essential.
+A good travel agent can find easy ways to save money by finding the right cruise to match your family’s needs, which is essential.
 After all, if your family doesn’t have a great time on your cruise – it wasn’t a good deal.
 Travel agents can also provide assistance if something unexpectedly goes wrong, which can be particularly helpful given today’s travel conditions.

 Traveling with friends and family can yield big savings.
 Significantly lower cruise fares and added perks are generally available for group bookings covering eight cabins or more.
 Select cruise lines offer group rates for bookings of five or more staterooms.
 Group discounts are easy to achieve on family reunion cruises and large multigenerational cruise vacations.
 You can also arrange to sail with members of your kids’ sports teams, a local club, or another affinity group.
 If you can’t put together a large group, reach out to cruise travel agents to find out if there’s a group booking that you can join.